-My research mainly aims at integrating macroecological knowledge in large-scale conservation analyses.
-Part of my research is dedicated to the understanding of macroecological patterns themselves, both at the intra- and inter-specific, and at the community level.
+Part of my research is dedicated to the understanding of macroecological patterns and processes across space, time and taxa.
 I am interested in how species life history traits covary, and how to use these information for predictive purposes.
 I am also interested in understanding to what extent observed macroecological patterns are distorted by anthropogenic impact.

 Large-scale conservation assessments

 My research in conservation mostly focuses on large-scale conservation assessments and underlying methods, and is largely underpinned by macroecological principles.
 I have performed assessments on various aspects of protected area systems such as coverage and connectivity focusing on functional differences in species demographic characteristics, spatial requirements and dispersal distances.
 I have also researched biodiversity indicators, trends in species conservation status over time, and projection under alternative future scenarios.
 Much of this research is also aimed at testing and/or developing methods and tools.